cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 \\(\chi_{\mathrm{syn}}\\) produces a fine-grained score that distinguishes most programs from one another, giving the search a clear signal at nearly every step.

 <span style="font-variant:small-caps;">Syren</span> implements a second cost function, \\(\chi_{\mathrm{T}}\\), which takes a more semantic view of the programs: rather than counting syntactic elements, it measures how much each API call is reused across the input traces.
 A statement executed many times, such as an API call inside a loop shared across traces, contributes more reuse and therefore incurs lower \\(\chi_{\mathrm{T}}\\) cost than the same calls written out redundantly in separate branches.
 It also penalizes branches that only reproduce a single input trace, treating them as corner cases that suggest the program has not yet generalized.
-In practice, \\(\chi_{\mathrm{T}}\\) is worse at directing the search than \\(\chi_{\mathrm{syn}}\\), because it is coarser, meaning that more programs have the same score.
+In practice, \\(\chi_{\mathrm{T}}\\) is worse at directing the search than \\(\chi_{\mathrm{syn}}\\), because it is coarser: more programs have the same score.
 When used for <span style="font-variant:small-caps;">Syren</span>'s synthesis, both metrics are able to synthesize programs for a similar number of tasks, but \\(\chi_{\mathrm{syn}}\\) generates programs that are easier to read.

 The cost function does more than rank programs after applying rewrites.
 It actively controls which rewrites to apply at every step of the search. <span style="font-variant:small-caps;">Syren</span> treats the two types of rewrites differently.
 At each step, it first scans all applicable refinement rules and greedily applies the one that yields the greatest cost reduction, repeating this until no refinement rule can lower the cost further.
-Only then does it consider synthesis rules, again selecting the one with the largest expected cost reduction and invoking the example-based solver to check whether a valid implementation exists for any newly introduced computation.
-This ordering means the solver is called as sparingly as possible.
-The cheap structural rewrites are exhausted first, so that by the time synthesis is attempted, the program is already as simple as refinement alone can make it.
+Only then does it consider synthesis rules, again selecting the most cost-reducing one and invoking the example-based solver to check whether a valid implementation exists for any newly introduced computation.
+This ordering exhausts the cheap structural rewrites first, so the solver is called as sparingly as possible.
 As with the cost function itself, <span style="font-variant:small-caps;">Syren</span>'s source code provides predefined search strategies but allows users to define their own.